Sabres fire coach Krueger while in midst of 12-game skid

-BUFFALO — The Buffalo Sabres fired coach Ralph Krueger on Wednesday, less than two years into his second season, and with the freefalling team in the midst of an 0-10-2 skid.
+BUFFALO, N.Y.
+(AP) — Twelve consecutive losses — and no indication of the skid ending any time soon — were enough for Buffalo Sabres first-year general manager Kevyn Adams to fire coach Ralph Krueger on Wednesday.

-The Sabres made the move the morning following a 3-2 loss at New Jersey, against a Devils team which snapped an 11-game home winless skid.
+The Sabres made the move the morning after a 3-2 loss at New Jersey, against a Devils team that snapped an 11-game home skid.

-The team did not say who would take over for Krueger, except to say first-year general manager Kevyn Adams would speak later in the morning.
+“For me, this is about results that haven't been good enough,” Adams said.
+“This is about how do we improve.
+I believe every crisis is an opportunity for change.
+And this is a chance for us to move forward and begin to get this thing pointed in the right direction.”

+Assistant coach Don Granato takes over on an interim basis, with Adams planning to conduct an extensive offseason search for a full-time replacement.
+Granato has no NHL head coaching experience, and joined Krueger’s staff after spending two seasons as an assistant coach in Chicago.

 Krueger’s firing comes two weeks after Adams said he was evaluating the entire operation, including the coach, with the Sabres in jeopardy of extending their playoff drought to an NHL record-matching 10th season.

+Adams, on Wednesday, indicated more changes are coming in regards to the roster with the NHL trade deadline on April 12.
+Adams said “he’s open to anything and everything,” when specifically asked whether he would consider trading forward Taylor Hall, who is completing a one-year contract.

-Buffalo's winless streak matches the third-worst in team history, and longest since losing a team-record 14 straight midway through the 2014-15 season.
-At 6-18-4, the Sabres rank last in the NHL in victories and points, and have been shut out as many times as they've won this season.
+Buffalo’s 0-10-2 streak matches the third worst in team history, and it’s the longest since a team-record 14 straight losses midway through the 2014-15 season.
+At 6-18-4, the Sabres rank last in the NHL in victories and points, and they have been shut out as many times as they’ve won this season.

 Adams considered taking over behind the bench, but had previously elected not to do so because it would take away from his managerial duties leading up to the NHL’s trade deadline next month.